Towards a Physics Foundation Model: Appendix

 \subsubsection{General Physics Transformer}

 For the models S, M, and L, we train on 4 Nvidia H100 or A100-80GB in parallel.
-For the XL model, we train on 4 Nvidia H200.
+The models are trained for 1 million optimizer steps.
 We always use a combined batch size of 256.
 Due to the size of each sample (4-dimensional), at minimum 16 dataloader workers are used to fetch the samples.
 Training and evaluation was done with Pytorch 2.7.
 We used linear warmup of the learning rate over 5000 steps to 1e-4.
 After that, a cosine decay schedule with a final learning rate of 1e-6 was used.
 To stabilize the training, we employ gradient normalization using $L^2$ norm equal to 1.
 A complete list of model parameter is given in Table \ref{tab:model_params} and additional hyperparameters are given in Table \ref{tab:training_params}.
 Teraflops are calculated for a full (multi-gpu) batch with the compiled model and bfloat16 using the torchtnt library.